timvieira/blog/content/backprop-and-chainrule.md

   [gradient-based hyperparameter optimization](http://timvieira.github.io/blog/post/2016/03/05/gradient-based-hyperparameter-optimization-and-the-implicit-function-theorem/)
   in machine learning.
-The implicit function theorem manages to get gradients of hyperparameters without needing to store any of intermediate states of the optimization algorithm used in the inner optimzation!
+The implicit function theorem manages to get gradients of hyperparameters without needing to store any of intermediate states of the optimization algorithm used in the inner optimization!
 This is a *huge* memory saver since direct backprop on the inner gradient decent algorithm would require caching all intermediate states.
 Yikes!